Sculpture in the Indian subcontinent

-Bronze age sculpture
+Bronze Age sculpture

-The first known sculpture in the Indian subcontinent is from the Indus Valley civilization (3300–1700 BCE).
+The first known sculpture in the Indian subcontinent is from the Indus Valley Civilization (3300–1700 BCE).
 These include the famous small bronze Dancing Girl.
 However such figures in bronze and stone are rare and greatly outnumbered by pottery figurines and stone seals, often of animals or deities very finely depicted and crafted.

-Pre-Mauryan art

-Some very early depictions of deities seem to appear in the art of the Indus Valley civilisation (3300 BCE - 1700 BCE), but the following millennium, coinciding with the Vedic period, is devoid of such remains.
+Some very early depictions of deities seem to appear in the art of the Indus Valley Civilisation (3300 BCE - 1700 BCE), but the following millennium, coinciding with the Vedic period, is devoid of such remains.
 It has been suggested that the early Vedic religion focused exclusively on the worship of purely "elementary forces of nature by means of elaborate sacrifices", which did not lend themselves easily to anthropomorphological representations.

 Various artefacts may belong to the Copper Hoard culture (2nd millennium BCE), some of them suggesting anthropomorphological characteristics.
 Interpretations vary as to the exact signification of these artifacts, or even the culture and the periodization to which they belonged.
 Some examples of artistic expression also appear in abstract pottery designs during the Black and red ware culture (1450-1200 BCE) or the Painted Grey Ware culture (1200-600 BCE), with finds in a wide area.

 Most of the early finds following this period correspond to what is called the "second period of urbanization" in the middle of the 1st millennium BCE, after a gap about a thousand years following the collapse of the Indus Valley civilization.
 The anthropomorphic depiction of various deities apparently started in the middle of the 1st millennium BCE, possibly as a consequence of the influx of foreign stimuli initiated with the Achaemenid conquest of the Indus Valley, and the rise of alternative local faiths challenging Vedism, such as Buddhism and Jainism and local popular cults.
 Some rudimentary terracotta artifacts may date to this period, just before the Mauryan era.